Knowing Your Options for End of Life Care and Cat and Dog Euthanasia in Roanoke

 Whether your pet is reaching a ripe old age or suffering from a terminal illness, palliative and hospice care can help ease their pain and give them a peaceful transition.
 Sometimes, however, there are complications and factors that mean palliative care is not enough.
-In these cases, pet euthanasia can be the right choice for your beloved companion.
+In these cases, cat or dog euthanasia can be the right choice for your beloved companion.
 When you want to discuss your pet’s end of life care, we're here to guide pet owners of Roanoke, Salem, Botetourt and the surrounding communities.
 Call or visit our animal hospital today, and we will talk to you about your pet’s condition and their options.

 Planning Your Pet’s Palliative and Hospice Care

 Palliative care is that which is given during treatments to ease your pet’s pain and stress.
 Hospice care, on the other hand, is comfort given after the illness has become too advanced for treatments to be effective.
 Both methods of care have the primary purpose of improving your pet’s quality of life.

 Our compassionate team will be able to help you decide what options are best for your pet.
 For both palliative and hospice care, our holistic services, including acupuncture, homeopathy and herbal therapy, provide relief from pain and stress and complement traditional medications.